St. Petersburg was my very first city in Russia, and it was one of those places that I had wanted to visit for years.

 After a long morning of sightseeing, I stopped for lunch at the Stroganoff Steak House, which apparently is the biggest restaurant in the entire city.
 If you like meat, this is definitely your place!

-The menu has endless options to choose from, and even though it is a bit pricey for Russian standards, I really enjoyed lunch here, and even got a complementary glass of
+The menu has endless options to choose from, and even though it is a bit pricey for Russian standards, I really enjoyed lunch here and even got a complimentary glass of prosecco thanks to my CityPass.
+We tried one of the burgers and the Russian stroganoff and LOVED it, a highly recommended place for lunch!

 I continued exploring St. Petersburg by visiting St. Isaac's Cathedral, the largest in St. Petersburg.
 Our CityPass included both the Cathedral and the climb to the colonnade, which offers incredible views over St. Petersburg.